-A rock gnome by the name of Zindul Bru uses this shop to peddle a wide variety of strange and unique drinks.
-He is somewhat new in town, but has made guite a splash in the world of booze, and has some very unconventional brewing methods, leading Skulkers to call his drinks "Underdark Jungle Juice".
+skulkers to call his drinks "Underdark Jungle Juice".
 His favourite is wine, and he is known for being able to make just about anything into decent-tasting wine.
-Currently, he's working on a pressure-based fermentation method using Tongue of Madnesshe believes that its inhibition-lowering properties could make for a rather interesting party drink.
+Currently, he's working on a pressure-based fermentation method using Tongue of Madness he believes that its inhibition-lowering properties could make for a rather interesting party drink.
 The brews he sells range from 5-20gp for a pitcher, and are guaranteed to make for an interesting night no matter what.
-Anyone who gets drunk off of one of Zindul's creations suffers the poisoned condition, as well as experiencing "harmless" side effectschoose or roll a flaw from the table, which lasts for as long as they are poisoned (typically until they sleep it off).
+Anyone who gets drunk off of one of Zindul's creations suffers the poisoned condition, as well as experiencing "harmless" side effects choose or roll a flaw from the table, which lasts for as long as they are poisoned (typically until they are cured or sleep it off).